HP rain fury: Death toll over past week climbs to 78; more rains forecast | Science-Environment

 Heavy rains can result in landslides, flash floods and an increase in water level in rivers and drains besides causing damage to the standing crops, fruit plants and young seedlings, the MeT warned.

 A red alert is a warning for extremely bad weather conditions that are certainly going to disrupt travel and power and pose a significant risk to life.
 An orange warning indicates extremely bad weather with the potential of disruption in commute with road and drain closures and interruption of power supply.
 On Friday, the Himachal Pradesh government declared the state a ''Natural Calamity Affected Area'' in view of the damage caused by heavy rains leading to the loss of human life and extensive damage to property.
-Since the onset of the monsoon on June 24, as many as 221 persons have died in rain-related incidents in Himachal Pradesh and about 11,900 houses got partially or completely damaged, according to the state emergency operation centre.

-Around 560 roads are still closed in the rain-battered state and 253 transformers and 107 water supply schemes have been disrupted, the centre said.
+The state government has urged the Centre to declare the tragedy a national disaster, Agnihotri said and added that the recent natural calamity in the state is the most devastating in the past 50 years.
+The deputy chief minister said that according to initial estimates, the Jal Shakti Department has incurred a loss of more than Rs 2,000 crore.

+Agnihotri said that the people of Indora and Fatehpur, particularly in the Mand area, of Kangra district have been severely affected by rising water levels of the Beas river.
+He said that 27 panchayats in the Indora and Fatehpur have been impacted, with 22 panchayats suffering the most damage, due to flooding in the downstream area of the Pong reservoir.

+The deputy chief minister said that according to initial estimates, the Public Works Department has incurred a loss of Rs 54 crore, the Jal Shakti Department Rs 31 crore, and the Electricity Department Rs 4 crore in these areas.
+He also pointed out that illegal mining has emerged as a major cause behind the devastating floods in Indora and Fatehpur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)